ChatKitty/chatkitty-web-in-app-notification-guide/README.md

 ## Testing Push Notifications

-To test whether in-app notifications work in your web application, send a message to the user.
+To test if in-app notifications work in your web application, send a message to the user.
 You should now see a received message toast notification on the top right corner.
-You can use the [ChatKitty Demo](https://demo.chatkitty.com/) to send messages.